Updated Google Maps shows extent of destruction from Israeli strikes on Houthi Yemen as leader threatens renewed attacks

 “If the war in Gaza resumes, we are ready for a full-scale war against U.S. interests in the region, should the United States attempt to defend Israel, support its aggression against the Palestinian people in Gaza, or attack our nation,” al-Assad said.

-Since November 2023, the Iran-backed Houthi rebels in Yemen have launched missile and drone attacks on Israel as well as targeting cargo ships in the Red Sea it says are linked to Israeli businesses.
-The rebel group claims these actions are done in “solidarity with Gaza.”
+Since November 2023, the Iran-backed Houthi rebels in Yemen have launched missile and drone attacks on Israel, as well as targeting cargo ships in the Red Sea that it says are linked to Israeli businesses.
+The rebel group claims these actions are being conducted in a show of “solidarity with Gaza.”

-However, Israel began to target the Houthi rebels in a more strategic way only after several months of missile and drone attacks by the rebel group.
+However, Israel began to target the Houthi rebels more strategically after several months of missile and drone attacks by the rebel group.

 In December 2024, following several ballistic missile and drone attacks against its territory, Israel launched a strike group targeting several areas in Houthi-controlled territory in Yemen.
 Among the targets were two power plants in the capital city of Sana’a, and port facilities in Hodeidah and Salif, as well as the Ras Issa oil facility.

-Now, updates to the popular Google Maps have finally shown some of the extent of the damages from that strike.
+The updates to Google Maps now reveal some of the extent of the damage from that strike.

-Specifically, the maps showing the port facilities in Hodeidah have been updated since the attacks, and the burned out oil storage tanks are clearly seen.
+Specifically, the maps showing Hodeidah port facilities have been updated since the attacks, and the burnt-out oil storage tanks can be seen.

-It is not clear when the newer satellite imagery was taken, and if it includes damages from the earlier attacks, or only from the later attacks.
+It is unclear at what point the newer satellite imagery was taken and if it includes damage from the earlier attacks.

-What is clear, is that the IAF demonstrated its ability to precisely strike targets in Yemen in response to aggression from the Houthi regime.
+Regardless, the Israeli Air Force (IAF) demonstrated its ability to precisely strike targets in Yemen in response to aggression from the Houthi regime.

 The All Israel News Staff is a team of journalists in Israel.